go to comments home page

 After some research, I feel the principle of “coverings” as described by Paul in the New Testament is still valid.
 The verses about “There is no longer male or female, slave or free, etc.” means all people have access to God equally through the blood of Jesus, so a husband would be wise to listen to his wife if she said she had a word from God.
 But coverings goes to the issue of order.
 Someone has to be in charge.
 Throughout the Bible, that has always been the man.
 It doesn’t make him superior, just the one responsible to God for leading the family.
 Women in the home are to be covered by the husband.
 Women in church are to be covered by their husband and pastor.
 Women in denominational positions must be covered by a board of men.
 How that works out as to letting women preach or hold higher positions within denomination administration is open to interpretation, but I still feel it must account for the concept of coverings.
 It’s interesting that the serpent chose Eve to talk to.
 Perhaps in creating the woman with her nature, God knew she would be more susceptible to being deceived.
 The Bible says Eve was deceived by the serpent.
 Maybe that is one reason she needs a covering.

 Outside of family and church family, it seems ok for women to have leadership roles in business and maybe politics as long as she is covered at home and at church.
+I personally feel a single or divorced woman is to be covered by her father and/or pastor.

 We need to see the real purpose of marriage, beyond the purpose of children or being a united front against the world.
 The real purpose is to help one another know God intimately.
 I think marriages fail when they run out of reasons to exist.
 Helping each other know God intimately is a never-ending reason to stay married.